4ngryR4v3n/fluffy-fiesta/kali-linux-setup-rpi3bp.md

 Download the "Kali Linux RaspberryPi 2 and 3 64" installation image from the [releases](https://www.offensive-security.com/kali-linux-arm-images/) page and burn it to the SD card using [Etcher](https://www.balena.io/etcher/) (extraction of the .xz file is not necessary).

-Once the image has finished burning to the SD card, insert the SD card into the Raspberry Pi.
+Once the image has finished burning to the SD card, insert the SD card into the Raspberry Pi and boot.

 **WARNING:** Do not attempt to insert the SD card while the device is powered, as it may corrupt the installation.